-CASE IN Why Roth IRAs are tax-smart for teens
+Why Roth IRAs are tax-smart for teens

-Jacob, 16, is starting his first part-time job this year.
-Jacob's parents would like to get him in the habit of saving for the future, and they ask their tax advisor for the most tax-advantaged option.
-She suggests a Roth IRA, which can be perfect for teenagers because they likely have many decades to let their accounts grow tax-free.
+Madison, 16, is starting her first part-time job this year.
+Madison's parents would like to get her in the habit of saving for the future, and they ask their tax advisor for the most tax-advantaged option.
+He suggests a Roth IRA, which can be perfect for teenagers because they likely have many decades to let their accounts grow tax-free.

-Roth IRA contributions aren't deductible, but if Jacob earns no more than the standard deduction for singles (\$12,200 for 2019) and has no unearned income, he'll pay zero federal income tax anyway.
+Roth IRA contributions aren't deductible, but if Madison earns no more than the standard deduction for singles (\$12,400 for 2020) and has no unearned income, she'll pay zero federal income tax anyway.
 So the tax-free treatment of future qualified distributions will be well worth the loss of any current deduction.
-Even if Jacob's earned income exceeds the standard deduction, he'll probably be taxed at a very low rate.
-So the long-term tax benefits of a Roth will typically still outweigh the benefit of a current deduction with a traditional IRA.
+Even if Madison's earned income exceeds the standard deduction, she'll probably be taxed at a very low rate.
+So the long-term tax benefits of a Roth IRA will typically

-If Jacob doesn't want to invest too much of his hard-earned money, his parents could give him some of the amount he's eligible to contribute.
-For example, if Jacob earns \$6,000 for the year, his parents could give him \$5,000 so he could contribute the full \$6,000 he's eligible to contribute but still have \$5,000 to spend as he wishes (or save for a shorter-term goal).
+If Madison doesn't want to invest too much of her hard-earned money, her parents could give her some of the amount she's eligible to contribute.
+For example, if Madison earns \$6,000 for the year but only wants to contribute \$1,000 of it to the Roth IRA, her parents could give her \$5,000 so she could contribute the full \$6,000 she's eligible to contribute but still have \$5,000 to spend as she wishes (or save for a shorter-term goal).
+But Madison's parents should first consider any potential gift tax or college financial aid consequences.